euntaek/taek.dev/content/blog/dev/new-beginnings/index.md

 ---
-title: "Hello world"
+title: New Beginings
 date: "2015-05-01T22:12:03.284Z"
-main-category: "etc"
+main-category: "dev"
-sub-category: "review"
+sub-category: "web"
-description: "hello!! i'm euntaek!!
-This is gatsby blog"
+description: "Hello World"
 ---

 This is my first post on my new fake blog!
 How exciting!